TEST 2: Exhaust Gases Shooting Out Of The Radiator

 Let's examine your test result:

 CASE 1: The coolant bubbled out or shot out from the radiator as the engine was cranked.
-This result confirms that one or both of the head gaskets are blown.
+This result confirms that the head gasket is blown.

 CASE 2: The coolant DID NOT bubble out NOR shoot out from the radiator as the engine was cranked.
 This is the correct test result.

-If the engine doesn't start, in your 3.4L V6 Buick (Oldsmobile), go to: TEST 3: Cylinder Compression Test.
+If the engine doesn't start, your next step is: TEST 3: Engine Compression Test.

-If the engine, in your 3.4L V6 Buick (Oldsmobile), runs but overheats, go to: TEST 4: Using A Chemical Block Tester (Combustion Leak Tester).
+If the engine starts and runs but overheats, your next test is: TEST 4: Using A Chemical Block Tester (Combustion Leak Tester).

-NOTE: You can find the engine compression test and how to interpret its results explained in more detail here: How To Test The Engine Compression (3.4L V6 Buick, Oldsmobile).
+NOTE: You can find the engine compression test and how to interpret its results explained in more detail here: Testing Engine Compression (1996-2007 2.4L Chrysler, Dodge, Plymouth Mini-Van).

-Disconnect the ignition coil/ignition control module assembly from its electrical connectors.
+Disconnect the ignition coil from its electrical connectors.
 This is will disable the ignition system and is an important safety precaution.